React Native Runtimes

 Shared state

-Locking and revisions
+Concurrency and revisions

 Each path has a native state payload and a revision.
 Revisions are integers that increment whenever the payload changes: